A quantum hamiltonian simulation benchmark

 In this work we remedy this situation by identifying and demonstrating an application for QSVT on near term quantum devices that allows benchmarking of Hamiltonian simulation for a class of Hamiltonians that are relevant to recent efforts to demonstrate supremacy of quantum computation over classical computation~\cite{AruteAryaBabbushEtAl2019}.
 This is the class of random Hamiltonians generated from block encoding of random unitary operators that correspond to random unitary circuits.
 We show that for this class of Hamiltonians it is possible to formulate a simple metric, called the quantum unitary evolution score (QUES), for the success of quantum unitary evolution.
 This metric is the primary output from the Hamiltonian simulation benchmark, and is directly related to the circuit fidelity.
 This allows verification of Hamiltonian simulation on near-term quantum devices without any need for classical computation, and the approach can be scaled to a large number of qubits.

 The main result of this paper is a \emph{very simple} quantum circuit (\cref{fig:qsvt_circuit}), called the minimal QSVT (mQSVT) circuit.
-With proper parameterization, the mQSVT circuit is able to perform a Hamiltonian simulation to an arbitrary accuracy specified \emph{a priori}.
+With proper parameterization, the mQSVT circuit is able to propagate a certain class of random Hamiltonians $\mf{H}$ to any given target accuracy.
 In fact, we argue that the mQSVT circuit is not only \emph{the simplest} quantum circuit for carrying out a QSVT based Hamiltonian simulation, but that it is actually the simplest possible circuit for all tasks based on QSVT.
-The tradeoff is that $\mf{H}$ is no longer a Hamiltonian corresponding to a given physical system, but a random Hamiltonian generated using a simple random unitary circuit, called a Hermitian random circuit block encoded matrix (H-RACBEM)~\cite{DongLin2021}.
+Here $\mf{H}$ is not a Hamiltonian corresponding to a given physical system, but a random Hamiltonian generated using a simple random unitary circuit, called a Hermitian random circuit block encoded matrix (H-RACBEM)~\cite{DongLin2021}.
 However, for the purpose of benchmarking the capability of a quantum device to perform arbitrary Hamiltonian simulations, averaging over a distribution of the underlying arbitrary Hamiltonians is precisely what is required to generate a holistic benchmark protocol that samples from all possible instantiations.